Blog / Car Insurance

 You must renew before the expiry date or you will be required to pay a late renewal fee.

-You can drive your car only for a fortnight after the expiry of your road tax.
 Those caught without a valid road tax can face fines of up to $2,000 and risk having their vehicles seized.

 If you are driving to Malaysia, do remember to bring along printed proof of the validity of your road tax.